 The Amalgamated has become a highly prosperous affair; it is in the aristocracy of labor.
 But it will go wrong with difficulty; for it is its own best conscience and critic.
-It has officials of a strange, new breedsuch as Alex Cohen, for instance, a gentle working class libertarian who could get up at the end of such a convention and say that the organization was becoming too materialistic, too loth to hear new ideas.
-And it has a rank and file realistic enough, while endorsing political, action without debate, to turn down with laughter a proposal to endorse the Socialist Party.
-That is how the everything of importance is the people's concern," said convention acted.
+It has officials of a strange, new breed such as Alex Colien, for instance, a gentle working class libertarian who could get up at the end of such a convention and say that the organization was becoming too materialistic, too loth to hear new ideas.
+And it has a rank and file realistic enough, while endorsing political action without debate, to turn down with laughter a proposal to endorse the Socialist Party.
+That is how the convention acted.
 And so I missed that good old discussion on political versus the other kind of action, but I saw the social revolution striking root in our own harsh native soil.